steveicarus/iverilog/README.txt

 	- bison and flex
           It has been reported that bison 2.3 on MacOS generates broken code, but bison 3.0.4 works.
+We recommend using the Fink project version of bison and flex (finkproject.org).

 	- gperf 3.0 or later
 	  The lexical analyzer doesn't recognize keywords directly,